mgongguy/Daily-Python-Script/readme.md

 Day 10: todo - This script allows the user to create a very simple todo list to learn the use and functions of arrays.

+Day 11: Budgeting(v1) - This is a start to a budgeting app current functionality is only adding and removing transactions